-The Texas A&M Health Science Center College of Medicine (TAMHSC-COM) Fourth Year Electives have been developed to accommodate the diverse educational needs of our students.
+The Texas A&M University College of Medicine (TAMHSC-COM) Fourth Year Electives have been developed to accommodate the diverse educational needs of our students.
 The electives provide students the opportunity to further develop their medical knowledge, skills, and attitudes.

 In addition to the electives which have been developed by the departments, students may develop Student Initiated Electives.
 Student Initiated Electives allow students in good standing great latitude in designing unique elective experiences.

 The elective program for each student will be the responsibility of the student, the student's advisor and the Senior Associate Dean for Student Affairs.
 The choice of elective rotations should be guided by the student's career goal and the "Recommended Rotations" for that career goal.

 Most of TAMHSC-COM electives and Student Initiated Electives are also available to fourth year students from other medical colleges accredited by the Liaison Committee on Medical Education or the American Osteopathic Association.